qrkourier/ansible-role-strongswan/README.md

 # Ansible strongSwan Role

-An Ansible role for the configuration of strongSwan with support for Ubuntu.
+An Ansible role for the configuration of strongSwan with support for Ubuntu, EL.

 ## Requirements